Discussion | Exploring the Environmental Costs of AI

 During the week of the much-anticipated Climate Summit (COP 29) in Baku, Azerbaijan, a panel of experts will discuss AI environmental impact above and beyond data centers’ water and energy footprints.
 Public discourse surrounding the harms of artificial intelligence has often been dominated by exaggerated, science fiction-like worlds where chatbots gain sentience, while artificial general intelligence threatens the human species.
 However, in the last six months, the public conversation on the harms of AI has shifted dramatically to include, for the first time, the environmental costs of AI.
 This shift is a result of the unprecedented increase in energy and water consumption driven by the rise of generative AI, making it nearly impossible for the industry to continue avoiding discussing this draconian problem.
 Following the launch of generative AI services in 2022, both Microsoft and Google reported significant increases: Google’s data centers consumed 20% more water in 2022 compared to 2021, while Microsoft’s water usage jumped by 34% during the same time frame.
 Goldman Sachs predicts that Data centers will use 8% of US energy by 2030, compared with 3% in 2022.
 Yet, the story of AI’s environmental costs extends far beyond the energy and water consumption of the data centers that support it.
 In order to understand holistically the complexities of the environmental harms of AI, it is crucial to consider all segments of the extractive production chain of AI , exploring the “Eco-Political Economy of AI”.

-Benedetta Brevini is Associate Professor of political economy of communication at the University of Sydney and Senior Fellow at the London School of Economics and Political Science.
-Her research is grounded in a critical political economy that investigates the social, political, economic and environmental implications of data-driven communication systems and in particular the relationship between Data Capitalism, AI and the Climate Crisis .
-Before joining academia, she worked as a journalist in Milan, New York and London for CNBC, RAI and the Guardian and held tenured positions at City University London and Brunel University London.
+Benedetta Brevini is a visiting scholar at the Institute for Public Knowledge and Associate Professor of political economy of communication at the University of Sydney and Senior Fellow at the London School of Economics and Political Science.
 She writes on The Guardian’s Comment is Free and contributes to a number of print and web publications including South China Morning Post, OpenDemocracy and the Conversation.
 She is the author of several books.
-Her latest volume “Is AI good for the Planet ? “(2021) has been named best science book of the week by Nature.
-Her other books are Amazon, Understanding a Global Communication Giant (2020), Public Service Broadcasting online (2013), Beyond Wikileaks (2013), Carbon Capitalism and Communication: Confronting Climate Crisis (2017), Climate Change and the Media (2018).
+Her volume “Is AI good for the Planet ? “(2021) has been named best science book of the week by Nature.
+Her other books are News Corp: Empire of Influence (2024), Amazon, Understanding a Global Communication Giant (2020), Public Service Broadcasting online (2013), Beyond Wikileaks (2013), Carbon Capitalism and Communication: Confronting Climate Crisis (2017), Climate Change and the Media (2018).
 She is currently working on a new book project on Communication, Data Capitalism and the Climate Emergency for Polity, NY.

 Nicole Starosielski, Professor of Film and Media at the University of California-Berkeley, conducts research on global internet infrastructure, with a focus on the subsea cables that carry almost 100% of transoceanic internet traffic.
 Starosielski is author or co-editor of over thirty articles and five books on media, infrastructure, and environments, including: The Undersea Network (2015).
 Starosielski’s most recent project, Sustainable Subsea Networks (https://www.sustainablesubseanetworks.com/), is working to enhance the sustainability of subsea cable infrastructures.
 The project has developed a catalog of best practices for sustainability in the subsea cable industry and a carbon footprint of a subsea cable.
 Starosielski is also a co-convenor of the SubOptic Association’s Global Citizen Working Group.